cimug-org/cim-modeling-guide/docs/section5-cim-uml-modeling-rules-and-recommendations.md

-# Section 5 - CIM UML Modeling Rules and Recommendations
+# CIM UML Modeling Rules and Recommendations

-## 5.1 Overview
+## Overview

 This section describes rules and recommendations on how to use the UML to model electric utility domain information.
 The UML does not include a step-by-step model development process.
 It is a general-purpose modeling language that all modelers can use.
 The primary goal behind CIM UML modeling rules and recommendations is to ensure a well-formed, consistent semantic information model is maintained in order to facilitate communication and understanding among people working with the CIM.